gsonnenf/meteor-document-access-manager/README.md

 # meteor-access-manager

-This is a 'per document' permissions system for the Meteor Framework using MongoDB and ECMA6.
-It sets up a permissions database parallel to a document database and allows you to assign permissions for each user, role, or arbitrary access key to limit document access to users with permission.
+AccessManager is a 'per document' permission library for the Meteor Framework using MongoDB and ECMA6.
+It allows you to set permissions on documents for each user, role, or arbitrary AccessKey.
+It has methods for adding, removing and testing for accessKey/Permission sets.
+It also has query methods for retrieving documents and cursors for accessKey/Permission sets.
+AccessManager keeps document data and permissions seperate by coordinates a document collection and a parallel permission collection.
+This allows for deployment on existing collections without database migrations.
+AccessManager can automatically create permissions records on document insert or lazily create them when permissions are added.

 Some Example Usage: